The pillowcase with rips… garbage, right?! This is what happens when a teenager plays with a pillow.

 Make sure to use the reverse lever at the beginning and the end of each seam.

 Tip: Sew the three edges of the two pieces of material like a “U” shape.
-When you get to the bottom corners, position the needle all the way through the material, then lift the presser foot, turn the material and put the presser foot back down again and continue sewing.
+When you get to the bottom corners, position the needle through the material, then lift the presser foot, turn the material and put the presser foot back down again and continue sewing.

 Tip: Leave 2-3mm from the sewn corner, so it can hold the material together.